 The monetary value of benefits in kind covers any benefits provided by the employer and treated by HM Revenue and Customs as a taxable emolument.
+None of the above received any benefits in kind.

-Fair Pay Disclosures (Audited Information)
+Fair Pay Disclosures (Audited)

-Pay Ratios (Audited Information)
+Pay Ratios

-Reporting bodies are required to disclose the relationship between the remuneration of the highest-paid director in their organisation and the lower quartile, median and upper quartile remuneration of the organisation's workforce.
+Reporting bodies are required to disclose the relationship between the remuneration of the highestpaid director in their organisation and the lower quartile, median and upper quartile remuneration of the organisation's workforce.

-The banded remuneration of the highest-paid director in the Commission in the financial year 2021-22 was £75,000-£80,000 (2020-21: £70,000-£75,000).
+The banded remuneration of the highest-paid director in the Commission in the financial year 2022-23 was £75,000-£80,000 (2021-22: £75,000-£80,000).
 The relationship between the mid-point of this band and the remuneration of the organisation's workforce is disclosed below.